AliTahaa/Data-Analysis-Portfolio/README.md

 # Data Analysis Portfolio 📊

 Welcome to my data analysis portfolio!
-Here, I showcase a range of data-driven projects, demonstrating my skills in data extraction, cleaning, exploration, visualization, and modeling using tools like Python, SQL, and Power BI.
+Here, I showcase a range of data-driven projects, demonstrating my skills in data extraction, cleaning, exploration, visualization, and modeling using tools like Python, SQL, Excel, and Power BI.

 ---